 Puja Services and Offerings

-The following is an overview of Puja Services and Offerings made available through AR’s Dzogchen Nyingthig Community at his temple.
-To request a Puja or Offering to be made on your behalf, please select “Request” under one of the options below.
+The following is an overview of Puja Services and Offerings available through the Dzogchen Nyingthig Community

 • Phowa: Transference of consciousness for someone who has passed